 Conflict is an integral part of life.
 It is a natural occurrence that arises from differing interests, values, or perspectives.
 Though it often carries a negative connotation, conflict can also lead to growth, innovation, and change.

-If you are ready to resolve conflicts and become a better communicator, read on to learn more about the common types of conflict in our world.
+If you want to improve at resolving conflict and becoming a better communicator, read on to learn more about the common types of conflict in our world.

 Interpersonal Conflict

 Interpersonal conflict occurs between two or more individuals who disagree on specific issues.
-This type of conflict is prevalent in our everyday lives.
+It is prevalent in everyday life.

-It can happen at home among family members, at the workplace with colleagues, or even between friends.
-For instance, a disagreement between siblings over who should do the dishes is a simple example of interpersonal conflict.
+Interpersonal conflict can occur at home among family members, at work with colleagues, or even between friends.
+Differing opinions are a natural part of human interaction.
+A sibling disagreement over who should do the dishes is a simple example of interpersonal conflict.

-Interpersonal conflict can also arise from misunderstandings or miscommunications with another person, leading to feelings of frustration and resentment if not addressed properly.
-It requires effective communication and empathy from all parties involved to reach a resolution or deal that satisfies everyone.
+Interpersonal conflict can also arise from misunderstandings or miscommunications with another person, leading to frustration and resentment if not addressed properly.
+Reaching a resolution or deal that satisfies everyone requires effective communication and empathy from all parties.

 Additionally, managing such conflicts constructively can strengthen the relationship between the individuals by fostering a deeper understanding and respect for each other’s different perspectives.